Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Related Work

 \subsection{Humans in 3D Scene Graphs}

 Motivated by the need to track agents in a scene, 3D Dynamic Scene Graphs~\cite{rosinol20203ddynamicscenegraphs, rosinol2021kimera, ravichandran2022hierarchical} model the temporal evolution of human poses as nodes and generate mesh representations of them; however, they capture only relationships between places and pairwise spatio-temporal relations (e.g., “agent A is in room B at time t”).
 The data in these works come from a Unity simulator, but most resources, such as the semantic mesh, are not publicly available.
-In contrast, our work builds and publicly releases scenes with synthetically generated humans, complete with full annotations.
+In contrast, our work builds and publicly releases scenes with synthetic and real humans, complete with full annotations.

 Building on 3D dynamic scene graphs, the work most closely related to ours is that of Gorlo et al.~\cite{gorlo2024longtermhumantrajectoryprediction}, who tackle the problem of estimating human trajectories in complex environments by reasoning about human-scene interactions.
 In their approach, however, interactions with the environment are used solely to model how individuals navigate their surroundings.
-Furthermore, their method makes the strong assumption that only a single person is present in the scene, thereby excluding by design all interactions between people.
+Furthermore, their method makes the strong assumption that only a single person is present in the scene, thereby excluding by design all interactions between people and reducing the dynamic tracking problem to a detection problem.
 In contrast, we explicitly model such interactions, which we consider crucial for a robot's contextual understanding: for example, recognizing that it should not disturb people who are engaged in conversation.